 When given a quantity of objects and asked to count, many kids count faster than they register each object resulting in counting to a number that is MORE than the actual number of objects!

 This happens because kids learn counting as a rote skill.
-They memorize the number order much earlier than they learn to count objects, so saying the numbers in that order is automatic.
-For many, they are just saying numbers in order without any knowledge of numbers representing quantities.
+Children memorize the number order much earlier than they learn to count objects, so saying the numbers in that order is automatic.
+For many, they are just saying numbers without any knowledge of numbers representing quantities.

 With this simple hands-on learning game, your kid will love learning number recognition, one to one correspondence, numeracy, and even arithmetic.
 Just grab these few supplies and get ready to play.